soniayhzhang/soniayhzhang.github.io/index.md

 ---
 layout: default
-title: Design in Safaries
+title: Design in Safaris
 ---
 ### Welcome.
 Make yourself at home.

-This is my portfolio website for the course "Design in Safaries".
+This is my portfolio website for the course "Design in Safaris".
 And my first website ever!
 I am an anthropology student trying to figure out interaction design, technology, boundaries between humans and non-humans...
 I also want to learn as much as I can on how to make a website, a project, a thing, anything.